As I sit on our oceanfront

 So who won the “his versus hers” vacation game?
 Definite win/win.
 While we each took a vested preference in our own spot, we also made sure the other enjoyed our own pick (an ironic twist).

 Fort Lauderdale is a great destination for a classic Florida beach vacation, lounging by the pool, the beach, or on a magnificent yacht.
 If not a yacht, Lago Mar is the place for old world beachfront elegance with the trimmings of a modern resort and spa.
+Its also a great place to stay in Ft Lauderdale before or after a cruise to the Caribbean aboard Royal Caribbean or one of the big cruise ships that docks in Ft Lauderdale.

 South Beach is the cool place to go for hot nightlife, shopping and celeb-spotting.
 And the Florida sunshine followed our every move throughout our vacation competition.